 Skip to Content

-As we head toward the dog days of summer, we’ve gotta talk about staying cool in hot weather.
+As we think about the dog days of summer, we’ve gotta talk about staying cool in hot weather.
 We recently published a post with 11 tips on how to keep an RV cool in summer.
 We’ve also got a post on 6 tips to try if your RV AC is not cooling.
-But today’s post features some ideas for how to keep yourself cool, particularly if you can’t use AC.
-So, read on for some thoughts on how to stay cool in an RV without air conditioning!
+But this post features some ideas for how to keep yourself cool, particularly if you can’t use AC.
+So, read on for some thoughts on how to stay cool in an RV without air conditioning.

-While many RVs do have air conditioning, there are several types of RVs that don’t offer this feature.
+While many RVs do have air conditioning, several types of RVs don’t offer this feature.

-Moreover, there are RVers with AC systems that aren’t working for one reason or another.
-They’re not about to let the lack of AC stop them from traveling, but they do need some tips for staying cool in the summer heat.
+Moreover, some RVers’ air conditioning systems aren’t working for one reason or another.
+They don’t want the lack of AC to stop them from traveling, but they do need some tips for staying cool in the summer heat.

 And finally, there are many RVers who aren’t able to run their AC unless they’re connected to shore power.
 For those of us who love boondocking, that’s a limitation we don’t want holding us back, so we’re happy to find alternative ways to stay cool when necessary.

-How to Stay Cool in an RV Without Air Conditioning
+How to Stay Cool in an RV Without Air Conditioning: Tips for Keeping Your RV Cool

 Fans

-Perhaps the most obvious suggestion for how to stay cool in an RV without air conditioning is to use fans to cool yourself as well as to cool the RV.
+Perhaps the most obvious suggestion for how to stay cool in an RV without air conditioning is to use fans to cool yourself as well as to cool your rig.
+Fans can help circulate cold air throughout the RV, providing relief from the heat.

 The most common fans to use while camping are either 12V fans or battery-operated fans.